Building a Personal Website - Part 1: Using Lume

 I already have experience using GitLab for Agile-style project management, but I'd rather not host a server or pay for a project of this size.

 GitHub is similar enough to GitLab, and most of my personal code is there already.
-Their free repos and issue tracking are more than enough to track the code changes and other work.
+Their free repos and issue tracking are more than sufficient for the job.
 I don't mind making the code public (that's kind of the point of a dev portfolio), and in this particular case I don't really care if GitHub uses my code to train Copilot.
 For more sensitive code bases, I might instead use a self-hosted GitLab server or a paid option.

-For any coding project you plan to work on more than once, I recommend using some kind of Git workflow to track and apply changes.
+For any coding project you plan to work on more than once, I recommend using some kind of Git workflow to help with managing your changes.
 In theory you could just do everything on a single branch, but having a separate issue for each change and having a branch for each issue makes it much easier to track progress over time.
 Having a searchable and taggable list of issues also makes prioritization easier when planning what to work on next.

 GitHub Pages for Hosting